Adeyomola/cms-azure-pipeline/README.md

 ### AZURE DEVOPS VARIABLES

-- Create a file - `.pass` - containing your ansible vault password.
+- Create a file - `.pass.txt` - containing your ansible vault password.
 - Upload the file to the secure files library of your Azure DevOps project.
 - Create a variable group with the following variable names:
   - access_key_id